PashavanBijlert/MuSkeMo/README.md

 Users are able to define their desired default colors in this panel (currently only muscle color has been exposed to the user).

+# **Visualization panel**

+MuSkeMo enables you to import simulated trajectories back into Blender to create high-quality animations with complex camera movements.
+This panel features a trajectory importer (currently OpenSim .sto format only) that has the optional feature to repeat the trajectory in a loop while progressing the forward translation coordinate (useful for simulations of a single stride).
+This panel also includes several convenience tools to aid users who are new to animations in Blender.

+Users are able to define their desired default colors in this panel (currently only muscle color has been exposed to the user).

+# **Reflection panel**

+This panel allows you to create symmetric models, by only defining components on a single side and then reflecting them to the other side.
+The panel searches for objects that have a 'side string' (e.g. '_l' or '_r') at the end of their name.
+You can choose your own side string.

 # **MuSkeMo utilities**

 The MuSkeMo.zip release contains a folder with MuSkeMo utlities.
 This includes a MuSkeMo_to_OpenSim.m Matlab script to convert your MuSkeMo outputs to an OpenSim model.
 You must have the [OpenSim Matlab API](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53089380/Scripting+with+Matlab) installed.

-It also contains an updater (Python) script to update older MuSkeMo scenes to v0.6.3 and up.
-To run this, open the python script in the Blender script editor and run it.
-Back up your work first.
+This folder also includes python scripts that can be run in Blender's script editor, including a muscle line of action fitter, and some demo scripts that show you how to access MuSkeMo functionality via the Python API.